-As a public institution, UC encourages competitive bidding whenever possible because it is a tool in obtaining services at the lowest possible cost.
+As a public institution, UC encourages competitive bidding, as it helps us obtain services at the lowest possible cost.

-If a competitive bid requirement is waived, the appropriate sole source forms must be approved and on file.
+If a competitive bid requirement is waived, the Source Selection & Price Reasonableness Justification Form and Individual Disclosure Statement for Proposed Sole Source Purchase forms (on Forms page) must be approved and on file.

 Competitive Bid Requirements

-Professional Services: Contracts for professional services are not legally required to be competitively bid so long as the price is justifiable (the price must be proven to be fair and reasonable).
+- Professional Services: Contracts for professional services are not legally required to be competitively bid as long as the price is justifiable (the price must be proven to be fair and reasonable).
 However, competitive bidding is strongly encouraged where possible.

-Business & Revenue Contracts have a responsibility to substantiate that all payments made to contractors are fair and reasonable.
-For this reason, if a competitive bid process is not required, the requesting department may be contacted for additional information about pricing and your reason for selection of a particular contractor.
+Business & Revenue Contracts has a responsibility to substantiate that all payments made to contractors are fair and reasonable.
+For this reason, if a competitive bid process is not required, the requesting department may be contacted for additional information about pricing and the reason for selection of a particular contractor.

-Requesting departments should always attach copies of all quotes and proposals received from other service providers to their KFS request.
+Requesting departments should electronically attach copies of quotes and proposals received from other service providers to their KFS request.